-- Awards will be given to ten foundations for completed or ongoing initiatives that are executed in partnership with any local, regional, or federal government.
-Recognizing the unique challenges, opportunities, and promise present in rural America, at least three awards will be awarded to rural initiatives.
-The initiative submitted should have been either (1) completed between February 2016-February 2017, or (2) if ongoing, in effect since at least February 2016. - Award winners from 2016 are ineligible to apply for one year following their award.

-Awards will recognize foundations that have navigated cross-sector relationships and built a stronger effort than either partner could have produced alone.
+- The award will be given to ten foundations for completed or ongoing initiatives that are executed in partnership with any local, regional, or federal government.
+Recognizing the unique challenges, opportunities, and promise present in rural America, at least two awards will be awarded to rural initiatives.
+The initiative submitted should have been either (1) completed between January 2019- January 2020, or (2) if ongoing, in effect since at least January 2019. - Award winners from 2018 are ineligible to apply for one year following their award. - The award will recognize foundations that have navigated cross-sector relationships and built a stronger effort than either partner could have produced alone.